operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 Similarly, the [Web Manifest spec](http://html5doctor.com/web-manifest-specification/) defines a web app’s start and scope in terms of good old-fashioned vitally-important URLs.
 The proposed [Upgrade Insecure Requests spec](https://w3c.github.io/webappsec/specs/upgrade/) tries to ensure that no links break if a developer upgrades their server to HTTPS in order to provide a better (more secure) user experience.

-There’s a lot the web can learn from native (without slavishly _emulating_ it), but linkability is something that native needs to emulate from the web; see the Rube Goldberg machine-like [App Links](https://developers.facebook.com/docs/applinks) proposal to see how Facebook is trying to bring “deep linking to content in your mobile app”.
+There’s a lot the web can learn from native (without slavishly _emulating_ it), but linkability is something that native needs to emulate from the web; see the Rube Goldberg machine-like [App Links](https://developers.facebook.com/docs/applinks) proposal to see how Facebook is trying to bring “deep linking to content in your mobile app.”
 We have URLs; PPK is right that we need to jealously preserve them, so modern standards attempt to do just that.

 ## Simplicity

-There’s a deeper complexity to the modern web platform that the sheer volume of features.
+There’s a deeper complexity to the modern web platform than the sheer volume of features.
 It’s to do with the way the specs were written, the timescale over which they’ve been written and the fact that some features that we rely on have never been specified at all.

 One example is HTML5 Parsing.
 For years, developers had to deal with the different DOMs that browsers constructed from invalid markup (which, as we know, is the vast majority of the web).
 This was allowed because HTML 4 never specified what to do with bad markup, so browsers were free to do as they saw fit.